-7 Adjusted 2013 Forecast
+7 Adjusted 2015 Forecast

-Table 8 shows our final adjusted early April forecast for the 2013 season which is a combination of our statistical scheme, our analog scheme and qualitative adjustments for other factors not explicitly contained in any of these schemes.
-Our analog forecast calls for an active season, while the statistical model calls for a very active season.
+Table 8 shows our final adjusted early April forecast for the 2015 season which is a combination of our statistical scheme, our analog scheme and qualitative adjustments for other factors not explicitly contained in either of these schemes.
+Both our analog and statistical forecast call for a below-average season this year.

-Table 8: Summary of our early April statistical forecast, our analog forecast and our adjusted final forecast for the 2013 hurricane season.
+Table 8: Summary of our early April statistical forecast, our analog forecast and our adjusted final forecast for the 2015 hurricane season.